Zimmi48/transfer/README.md

 ##Internals

-Surjections and transfer lemmas are stored in two tables: the former is a mapping from pairs of types to the surjection, its right-inverse and the proof of the lemma; the latter is a mapping from pairs of relations to the transfer function and the proof of the lemma.
+Surjections and transfer lemmas are stored in two tables: one is a mapping from pairs of types to a surjection, its right-inverse and a proof of the surjection lemma; the other is a mapping from pairs of relations to a transfer function and a proof of the transfer lemma.

 Example: ``Declare Surjection N.of_nat by (N.to_nat, N2Nat.id).``
 adds the following row to the surjection table.